Esri/arcgis-maps-sdk-java-samples/utility_network/configure-subnetwork-trace/README.md

 ## How it works

-1. Create and load a `UtilityNetwork` with a feature service URL, then get an asset type and a tier by their names.
-2. Populate the choice list for the comparison source with the non-system defined `utilityNetwork.getDefinition().getNetworkAttributes()`.
+1. Populate the choice list for the comparison source with the non-system defined `utilityNetwork.getDefinition().getNetworkAttributes()`.
 Populate the choice list for the comparison operator with the enum values from `UtilityAttributeComparisonOperator`.
+2. Create and load a `UtilityNetwork` with a feature service URL, then get an asset type and a tier by their names.
 3. Create a `UtilityElement` from this asset type to use as the starting location for the trace.
 4. Update the selected barrier expression and the checked options in the UI using this tier's `UtilityTraceConfiguration`.
-5. When 'Network Attribute' is selected, if its `Domain` is a `CodedValueDomain`, populate the choice list for the comparison value with its `CodedValue`s.
+5. When a 'Network Attribute' comparison source is selected, populate the choice list for the comparison value with its `CodedValue`s.
 Otherwise, display a free-form textbox for entering an attribute value.
 6. When the 'Add' button is clicked from the UI, create a new `UtilityNetworkAttributeComparison` using the selected comparison source, operator, and selected or typed value.
 Use the selected source's `UtilityNetworkAttribute.DataType` to convert the comparison value to the correct data type.
 7. If the Traversability's list of `Barriers` is not empty, create a `UtilityTraceOrCondition` with the existing `Barriers` and the new comparison from step 7.
 8. When the 'Trace' button is clicked, create `UtilityTraceParameters` passing in `UtilityTraceType.SUBNETWORK` for the trace type and the default starting location.
 Set its `UtilityTraceConfiguration` with the modified options, selections, and expression; then run a `UtilityNetwork.traceAsync()`.
+9. Display the count of elements returned within the `UtilityElementTraceResult`.
-9. When the 'Reset' button is clicked, set the trace configurations expression back to its original value.
+10. When the 'Reset' button is clicked, set the trace configurations expression back to its original value.
-10. Display the count elements returned within the `UtilityElementTraceResult`.

 ## Relevant API